-- You have less than 2 onsite parking spaces – conditions and further documentation apply.
+- you have less than 2 on-site parking spaces at your residence – see more below

 Proof of residence and registration required

-- multi-unit developments approved after 8 May 1996 in the city east and city south areas
+- approved after 8 May 1996 in the former South Sydney Council area

-- all developments approved after 1 May 2000 in the city centre.
+- approved after 1 May 2000 in the former Sydney City Council area.